Riccardo Minasi: Life

 Minasi's works include violins attributed to the violin makers David Tecchler (1666-1748) and Amati (1623) are at his disposal.

 Minasi was principal conductor of the ensemble Il pomo d'oro from its foundation in 2012 until 2015.
 The new orchestra already won prizes with its first recording - Vivaldi's L'imperatore - and in its founding year also edited solo albums by the countertenors Max Emanuel Cenčić, Franco Fagioli and Xavier Sabata, as well as an album with Venetian Barcarole.
 Since 2013, the ensemble has given guest performances in important houses throughout Europe, for example in the Theater an der Wien, Paris, Munich, London, St. Petersburg, Zurich and Barcelona.

 In December 2016, Minasi was appointed chief conductor of the Mozarteum Orchestra, succeeding Ivor Bolton.

 In September 2018, Minasi began working for two seasons as the Ensemble Resonanz's "Artist in Residence" at Hamburg's Elbphilharmonie.
 This collaboration has since been extended until 2024.
+Minasi conducted the ensemble on their debut at the UK Proms on 20 August 2024, with an all-Mozart programme, featuring the Sinfonia Concertante in E flat major, played by Clara-Jumi Kang, violin and Timothy Ridout, viola.

 Many of the more than 20 CD recordings in which he has participated as a soloist have won recording awards.
 The recording of Heinrich Ignaz Biber's Rosary Sonatas was entered as an album in the final round of the Midem Classical Award for 2009 with Heinrich Ignaz Franz Biber's Rosary Sonatas.